Communauté de communes du Pays Fertois

+Headquarters of the Communauté de communes du Pays Fertois (La Ferté-sous-Jouarre, Seine-et-Marne department, Île-de-France region).

 The Communauté de communes du Pays Fertois is a former federation of municipalities (communauté de communes) in the Seine-et-Marne département and in the Île-de-France région of France.
 It was created in June 1970.
 It was merged into the new Communauté d'agglomération Coulommiers Pays de Brie in January 2018.

 Composition

 The communauté de communes consisted of the following 19 communes: